pratikac/6867/README.md

    indicating our confidence in the snippet's classification.

 ### Tokenization, Screening and Stemming
-**Tokenization** In this step we identify the basic lexicon from which feature vectors may be constructed.
+In this step we identify the basic lexicon from which feature vectors may be constructed.
 A review of a number of sources including [Kang et al., (2011)](dx.doi.org/10.1016/j.eswa.2011.11.107) and [Pak and Paroubek (2010)](http://goo.gl/MM7Fe0) have used either only unigrams or a combination